Zverev inflicts more ATP Finals pain on Cilic

 Cilic, ranked two places below world number five Zverev, will be scratching his head at how he allowed an opening set in which he dominated to slip through his fingers.

-The 30-year-old had point for a 4-0 lead and another one for 5-1 but allowed Zverev to claw his way back from a 1-4 deficit to take the set on a tiebreak, sealing it with a backhand pass.
+The 30-year-old had point for a 4-0 lead and another one for 5-1 but allowed Zverev to claw his way back from a 1-4 deficit to take the set on a tiebreak, sealing it with a backhand pass after dragging Cilic to the net with a dropshot.

 Breaks of serve were exchanged in the second set before Cilic was required to save a match point at 4-5.